 A translation of the following Welsh words will make you map interpretation a whole lot easier.

 Afon = River

 Craig = Rocks, Crag

 Crib = crest, ridge, brow, ledge (Crib Goch = Red Ridge, from the colour of the rocks)

 Cwm = Valley (particularly a glaciated hanging valley), dell

 Gribin = Rake (as an implement) describing a ramp like feature.

 Nant = Brook, ravine, gorge

 Pen = Top of

-Well worth a visit is the website of the Snowdonia National Park Authority.
+Well worth a visit is the website of the Snowdonia National Park.
 As well as information about the national park, walk suggestions, etc, it host accommodation listings.